 The SKEMA administration cannot be held responsible for the lack of notification resulting from inaccurate or delayed information, or changes regarding permanent and mailing addresses provided by candidates.
 Nor can SKEMA be held responsible for postal or telegraphic delays not caused by the school.

-Applications including the candidate's current mailing address and the application package must be submitted before the deadline preferably by email to Valérie Schmid (email@example.com) or by post to
+Applications including the candidate's current mailing address and the application package must be submitted before the deadline preferably by email to Valérie Schmid by post to (email@example.com)

 SKEMA Business School

 06902 Sophia Antipolis Cedex - France